yanweibj/easy-driver/easy-suite.md

 <a name="EasySuite+only"></a>

 ### easySuite.only(testcases)
-Only Test cases identified can be run
+Only test cases identified can be run

 **Kind**: instance method of <code>[EasySuite](#EasySuite)</code>